 Preservation of Properties (PoP) Awards

 POP Awards honor exterior improvements to residential, commercial, and public property in the City of Wauwatosa.
 The nominated property must be at least 50 years old and the improvements must have been completed with five years prior to the date of nomination.
 This is your chance to recognize and express appreciation to people who take care of their property and who make your neighborhood a good place to live.
+Applications will be accepted in early 2021.
+Please check back.

 Historic Property Intensive Surveys - CLG Subgrant